codenvy/codenvy/docs/_docs/CHE/workspace-administration/workspace-agents.md

 title: Workspace Agents
 excerpt: ""
 layout: docs
-overview: true
 permalink: /docs/workspace-agents/
 ---
 Agents are scripts that are executed after a [runtime machines](https://eclipse-che.readme.io/docs/machines) is created.
 They add additional capabilities to the machines they're injected in - for example to allow terminal access or enhanced language services.
 Agents allow these services to be injected into machines built from stock Dockerfiles or Compose files.
 # Adding Agents to a Machine
 Agents are added to [machines](https://eclipse-che.readme.io/docs/machines) through [runtime stack](https://eclipse-che.readme.io/docs/stacks) configuration.
 Eclipse Che's included stacks have been pre-configured to use certain agents.
 The agents needed for each pre-defined stack is determined by common tasks or file types found in [projects](https://eclipse-che.readme.io/docs/projects).

 Adding agents to your own machines can be done by editing [machine information in the user dashboard](https://eclipse-che.readme.io/docs/machines#section-dashboard-machine-information).
 # Adding Agents to a Custom Stack
 Stacks use JSON format for configuration.
 Agents are included in the machines definition.
 Each stack requires a machine named `dev-machine` which always requires the terminal, ws-agent, and SSH agents.
 Language server agents need to be added to the dev-machine if you want [intellisense](https://eclipse-che.readme.io/docs/intellisense) features when using the workspace IDE.
 ```json